Cowes Men’s Shed

 What is a Men’s Shed?

-Men’s Sheds (or sheds) are similar to garden sheds – a place to pursue practical interests at leisure, to practice skills and enjoy making and mending.
+A Men’s Shed (or shed) is similar to a garden shed – a place to pursue practical interests at leisure, to practice skills and enjoy making and mending.
 The difference is that garden sheds and their activities are often solitary in nature whilst Men’s Sheds are the opposite.
 They’re about social connections, friendship building, sharing skills and knowledge, and of course lots of laughter.

-Sheds are whatever the members (or Shedders as we call them) want them to be.
+Sheds are whatever the members (or Shedders as they are often known) want them to be.
 Although labelled sheds, they often aren’t sheds at all.
 They can be empty offices, Portakabins, warehouses, garages, and in at least one case, a disused mortuary.
 Some sheds are purpose built workshops, but they rarely start out that way.
 Many don’t have premises at all in the beginning and instead form a group that meets regularly for the social connection, company and camaraderie until they can find somewhere to kit out with tools.

 Activities in sheds vary greatly, but you can usually find woodworking, metalworking, repairing and restoring, electronics, model buildings or even car building in a shed.
 Sheds typically attract older men, but many have younger members and women too.
 Whatever the activity, the essence of a shed is not a building, but the connections and relationships between its members.